kiril-dragomirov/nbu-e-student/README.md

 # What is the first thing you will see after log in?

+## Home Page
 After logging in students will see the Home Page which contains information about most recent news.

-After that they can continue
+## Evaluation
+After that they can continue with 'Evaluation' where students can check their grades and teachers can write them.
+A student can not check other student grades.
+Also from this tab students can find their individual protocs which are used in order to go on exam which you couldnt pass before.